 Since that time I have had violets come up again and again in my practice, and I am always amazed by how it continues to appear in people’s lives during such similar transitions and big moments of finding one’s medicine.

 This kind of direct, multidimensional experience of healing is what Intuitive Plant Medicine truly is.
-And this is what we (the plants and myself) are so exited to be sharing with you in the new Intuitive Plant Medicine online course.
+And this is what we (the plants and myself) are so exited to be sharing with you in my Intuitive Plant Medicine online course.

 Packed into this eight week online experience is a deep wealth of such aha moments.
 Big gateways of inner-growth, self-understanding and truly luminous connections to the plant realm.
 If you have been waiting for the time to ignite your own inner knowing and profound direct relationship with plants, come join us!